My personal experience with Dell monitors goes back many years now and spans a number of different employers and workplaces.

-- Play around using some trial-and-error.
-Incrementally increase your resolution.
+The easiest thing to do is to play around using some trial-and-error.
+Start at the lowest resolution range available and incrementally increase your resolution.
 Wait approximately 30 seconds between each update and see whether the monitor remains on.

-To confirm that your monitor is the issue, try using your monitor with another device.
-This can be another computer, laptop, game console, etc.
+To confirm this, try using your monitor with another device.
+This can be different desktop computer, laptop, game console, etc.

 If your monitor display works, then you know your monitor is working properly and your hardware is the culprit.

-If your hardware is in fact the problem your graphics driver and/or your operating BIOS version may be outdated.
+If your hardware is in fact the problem your Dell drivers and firmware may be outdated.

-Step 9: Ensure Display Cable Is Plugged Into The Graphic Card And Not The Motherboard
+Step 9: Ensure Display Cable Is Plugged Into The Video Card

-Nearly all desktop PC’s have an on-board graphics unit with corresponding connections on the back of your computer.
+Nearly all desktop PC’s have a dedicated on-board video card unit with corresponding connections on the back of your computer.

-If this applies to you, be sure that your monitor cable is connected directly into the graphic card and NOT the motherboard.
+So if you are using a desktop PC, check that your display cable is inserted directly into the video card port and NOT the motherboard.

 Step 10: Remove, Reorder, And Reinsert Your RAM Sticks